 They rarely sweat, feel easily chilled, and may struggle with motivation or low mood.

-Dr. Wilson observes that long-term slow oxidation increases susceptibility to infections, osteoporosis, skin problems, and even cancer — conditions linked to poor tissue repair and sluggish detoxification.
+Long-term slow oxidation increases susceptibility to infections, osteoporosis, skin problems, and even cancer — conditions linked to poor tissue repair and sluggish detoxification.

 🌿 What Causes Slow Oxidation